 - Patriotic ribbons

 Cut the center from a paper plate.
 Most paper plates have a line you can cut along.
-Glue stars to the paper plate alternating red, white and blue.
+Glue stars to the paper plate alternating red, white, and blue.
 Next, attach a piece of ribbon to the back of the paper to hang the patriotic wreath.
-Make a bow from another piece of ribbon and attach to the top of the wreath to complete this 4th of July craft.
+Make a bow from another piece of ribbon and attach it to the top of the wreath to complete this 4th of July craft.